MarieHannaert/Nanopore_only_Snakemake/README.md

 $ wget "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
 $ bash Miniforge3-$(uname)-$(uname -m).sh
 ````
-If this worked the installation of Mamba is done, if this didn't work you can check the documentation of Miniforge with the following link:
+If this works, Mamba is installed.
+If not, check the Miniforge documentation here:
 [MiniForge](https://github.com/conda-forge/miniforge#mambaforge)
 ### Installing Bioconda
-Then perform a one-time set up of Bioconda with the following commands.
+Perform a one-time setup of Bioconda with the following commands.
 This will modify your ~/.condarc file:
 ````
 $ mamba config --add channels defaults
 $ mamba config --add channels bioconda
 $ mamba config --add channels conda-forge
 $ mamba config --set channel_priority strict
 ````
-When you followed these steps Bioconda normally is installed, when it still doesn't work you can check the documentation with the following link: [Bioconda](https://bioconda.github.io/)
+If these steps are followed correctly, Bioconda should be installed.
+If not, refer to the documentation:  [Bioconda](https://bioconda.github.io/)
 ### Installing Snakemake
-Now creating the Snakemake enviroment, we will do this by creating a snakemake mamba enviroment:
+Create the Snakemake environment by creating a Snakemake Mamba environment:
 ````
 $ mamba create -c conda-forge -c bioconda -n snakemake snakemake
 ````
-If this was succesfull you can now use the following commands for activation and for help:
+If successful, use the following commands to activate and check for help:
 ````
 $ mamba activate snakemake
 $ snakemake --help
 ````
-To check the documentation of Snakemake you can use the following link: [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)
+For more documentation on Snakemake, visit: [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)

 ### Downloading the Nanopore pipeline from Github
-When you want to use the Nanopore pipeline, you can download the complete pipeline, including: scripts, conda enviroments, ... on your own local maching.
-Good practise is to make a directory **Snakemake/** where you can collect all of your pipelines.
-Downloading the Nanopore pipeline in your snakemake directory can be done by the following command:
+To use the Nanopore pipeline, download the complete pipeline, including scripts and Conda environments, to your local machine.
+It's good practice to create a **Snakemake/** directory to collect all your pipelines.
+Download the Nanopore pipeline into your Snakemake directory using:
 ````
 $ cd Snakemake/
 $ git clone https://github.com/MarieHannaert/Nanopore_only_Snakemake.git
 ````
 ### Making the database that is used for skANI
-For using skANI you need to have a database, you can create one according to the following link:
+For using skANI, you need to create a database.
+Follow the instructions here:
 [Creating a database for skANI](https://github.com/bluenote-1577/skani/wiki/Tutorial:-setting-up-the-GTDB-genome-database-to-search-against)

-When your database is installed you need to changed this path to the database in the Snakefile **Snakemake/Nanopore_only_Snakemake/Snakefile**, line 155.
+Once your database is installed, update the path to the database in the Snakefile at **Snakemake/Nanopore_only_Snakemake/Snakefile**, line 155.

 ### Preparing checkM
-Before you can run the pipeline you need activate checkm_data.
+Before running the pipeline, activate checkm_data:.
 ````
 $ conda activate .snakemake/conda/fc1c0b2ff8156a2c81f4d97546659744_ #This path can differ from yours
 $ mkdir checkm_data